 Beginning to learn any musical instrument is never an easy feat.
-It is always these beginnings which will be the most difficult for anyone.
+It is always these beginnings that will be the most difficult for anyone.
 Except for uberly talented people.

 When learning any instrument for the first time, you have to keep an open mind.
 Not only about the things you’re supposed to learn, but also about the struggles you will be facing.
 For instance, in the middle of trying to learn the piano, you might feel like it doesn’t suit your capabilities at all.
 You feel as if the piano isn’t for you.